 Are you searching for the USSD code used for borrowing money or airtime on your Airtel line for free and pay later, then here is the place to be.
-This post contains how to borrow airtime on Airtel in Nigeria.
+This post on Naijaknowhow contains how to borrow airtime on Airtel in Nigeria.

-If you’re a big lover of Airtel network, be aware that the network allows you to borrow airtime from them just like their other counterparts in the business (MTN, 9mobile and Glo).
+If you’re a big lover of the Airtel network, be aware that the network allows you to borrow airtime from them just like their other counterparts in the business (MTN, 9mobile and Glo).
 The services called Airtel Extra Credit has made this absolutely possible.
 Using a simple USSD code, you can ask for money from your network and payback when you recharge your line.

 In this post, I’ll show you how you can do that.
 Kindly follow the guide carefully and remember terms and conditions applies when it comes to borrowing airtime on Airtel in Nigeria.

 Here’s How to Borrow Airtime Credit From Airtel in Nigeria – Airtel Extra Credit (Code)

 Airtel Extra Credit service allows you to borrow Airtel from Airtel, you must have met the conditions below to be eligible;

 - You must be a prepaid customer with a registered SIM.

 - SIM must be at least 2 months old